IStolen/acit4070backend/README.md

     $pip install -r requirements.txt

 **start up the services**
     Insert credentials into the kafkaglobal-file on each of the services you want to start.
+The API and booking app is located on the root, while the services are in separate       directories (/seatingModule and /paymentModule).
     If you have your own confluent-cluster, you must also update bootratrap server.

 **start up the services**